Battling addiction and ready for treatment?

 Signs someone is in the stage of action include:

-- Enters detox and/or treatment center for their substance abuse
+- Enters detox and/or treatment centers for their substance abuse

 - Attends one-on-one behavioral therapy or group therapy